chingweitseng/general-deep-image-completion/README.md

 If you failed to import tensorflow, please refer to [this article](https://github.com/tensorflow/tensorflow/issues/8385) for possible solutions.

 ### Controls
-- Moving mouse to draw any scribbles on given images
+- Moving mouse to draw scribbles on given images
 - Key c: convert corrupted images to completed images
 - Key r: resume any scribbles
 - Key n: next image